lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ### IFTA_QA_007

-- Source - User
+- Source - Internal system components or external dependencies
-- Stimulus - User requests to pause/resume function
+- Stimulus - An unexpected error occurs due to a system failure or external service disruption
-- Artifact - Remote User Interface (RUI) data display
+- Artifact - Remote User Interface (RUI)
-- Environment - Normal operation with active live data feed
+- Environment - Error occuring during operation
-- Response - RUI pauses data updates while maintaining current display; on resume, data updates continue without loss
-- Response Measure - Data stream pauses/resumes successfully; no data loss or UI glitches observed
+- Response - The system immediately notifies the user of the issue in a clear and non-technical manner
+- Response Measure - Error message is displayed within 1 second of the failure

 **Related approach** : refer to [Approach 07](./approachs/approach07.md)

-### IFTA_QA_008

-- Source - User
-- Stimulus - User restarts or revisits the Remote User Interface (RUI)
-- Artifact - User preferences and interface settings (e.g., map type, IP address, zoom level)
-- Environment - Normal operation after UI reload or system reboot
-- Response - RUI restores previously saved settings automatically
-- Response Measure - Preferences are restored instantly upon startup; user does not need to reconfigure settings manually

-**Related approach** : refer to [Approach 08](./approachs/approach08.md)